unreal-art/site/README.md

  ## Product Surface

- - Studio: Project-based workspace for text, images, video, embeddings, and agents with versioning and collaboration.
+ - OpenAI-compatible API: One-line migration from OpenAI SDKs with standardized metering and settlement in UNREAL.
  - Console: Wallet-connected key management, developer airdrops, and business registration for managed access.
- - OpenAI-compatible API: One-line migration from OpenAI SDKs with standardized metering and settlement in UNREAL.
+ - Art platform: High-speed surface that proved UX and supply; now a funnel and live showcase for network latency and cost.
  - Marketplace: Ranked provider directory with regional routing and lanes (Priority vs Flex) tied to SLA performance.
- - Art: High-speed surface that proved UX and supply; now a funnel and live showcase for latency and cost.

  ## Pricing & Metering (T1)